leroy-merlin-br/kameleon-docs/public/kameleon_docs.md

 Developed with an agile small team at Leroy Merlin Brazil using a set of new web technologies, **Kameleon is a e-commerce platform that is currently being used in production**, hosted using scalable PAAS cloud and displaying more than 60.000 products and over 1000 categories of complex DIY products.
 The platform is distributed and highly scalable, designed to automate advanced e-merchandising and merchandising concepts to help customer navigate easily among complex product offering.

 Kameleon has the objective to be flexible to different business models and to handle multiple sale channels.
-In order to be able to handle this complexity while at the sime time lowering costs, improving customer experience, handling rich data about the products and dynamic content.
+In order to be able to handle this complexity while at the same time lowering costs, improving customer experience, handling rich data about the products and dynamic content.
 Kameleon uses a powerfull non-tabular engine to handle _Advanced Relations_ between every resource (products, categories, dynamic content and others).
 By using this approach, the admininstrators input business rules into the plataform instead of focusing in manual operations for each new resource added.

 <blockquote class="emphasys">This document will give you a technical overview of the <em>Kameleon Platform</em>.
 We first discuss the key software layers and architecture.
 Next, we show you how easly it is to get started with the software usage.
 We cover our built-in as well as how to do custom integrations with external systems.</blockquote>